 When Mayor John Lindsay, New York’s youthful new mayor, took office in 1966, he announced that his administration would discontinue the ticker-tape parade in favor of more informal receptions tailored to the special interests of the guest.
 Lindsay did not give up parades completely.
 The spectacular success of America’s Apollo space program cried out for ticker-tape celebrations.
 Lindsay happily obliged a jubilant city on two occasions.
 He broke with tradition, however, and rode with the Apollo astronauts in their motorcades.
 Previous mayors had waited at City Hall to greet the honored guests who were escorted up Broadway by the City’s chief of protocol.

 As the 20th century drew to a close, the ticker-tape parade regained some of the excitement and spontaneity of its earlier years.
 Lindsay’s 1969 parade for the World Series champion Mets established a new tradition for baseball teams who won the World Series.
 The parades for the Korean and Vietnam war veterans, though organized many years after the fact, acknowledged a growing revival in patriotism.
 The parade for the Gulf War soldiers recalled the custom of welcoming home the troops.
 The numbers of spectators, estimated in the millions, thronging lower Manhattan to hail the sports stars of recent years, have not been seen since the days of the aviators in the 1920s.
 After more than a century, the New York City ticker-tape parade remains the ultimate mark of approval for a job well-done.

-Check out our new Canyon of Heroes Podcast to listen to the Downtown Alliance President Elizabeth H. Berger talk about the history and excitement of the Canyon of Heroes along Broadway.
+Check out our new Canyon of Heroes Podcast to listen to former Downtown Alliance President Elizabeth H. Berger talk about the history and excitement of the Canyon of Heroes along Broadway.